Nurse Kelly | Platelet-Rich Plasma (PRP)

 Platelet-rich Plasma Therapy Recovery Time

 Since the procedure is minimally invasive, your recovery time should be shorter.
 In general, there is minimal downtime but you may be advised to refrain from certain activities for one to two days following the treatment.
 After this, you may resume your daily activities.
-In the first two to five days after the procedure, a moderate amount of discomfort such as pain, redness, and swelling at the injection sites is expected.
+In the first two to five days after the procedure, minimal discomfort such as pain, redness, and swelling at the injection sites is expected.
 This can be managed by applying an ice compress over the affected area and taking over-the-counter pain medications like Tylenol.
 After a few months, the results of the procedure will start to become noticeable.
 You will need to follow up with Nurse Kelly to determine if additional treatments are necessary.

 Conditions Treated by Platelet-rich Plasma Therapy